Greenairfares.com

 Q. Which are the main competitors or major players in this market segment?
 What are the main technologies used behind this start-up?

-A. All of the main booking sites in the US – expedia, travelocity, orbitz, hotwire, priceline.
-The main technologies behind our system are web-services (SOAP) based, to talk to our affiliates.
-For IP, we have some algorithms which are used to calcuate offsets for air travel (based on takeoffs/landings/distance/etc.), hotel accomdadation, and car rental.
+A. All of the main booking sites in the US – Expedia, Travelocity, Orbitz, hotwire, Priceline.
+The main technologies behind our system are web services (SOAP) based, on talking to our affiliates.
+For IP, we have some algorithms which are used to calculate offsets for air travel (based on takeoffs/landings/distance/etc.), hotel accommodation, and car rental.

-Q. What has been the most easy to use, out of box and helpful technology?
+Q. What has been the easiest to use, out of the box and most helpful technology?

-Q. Are you using lot of open source tool sets for this?
+Q. Are you using a lot of open-source tool sets for this?

 A. 100% open source tools.